 This tidal pool gives safe outdoor swimming, paddleboarding and canoeing for all ages.
 It is a beautiful throwback to yesteryear that I hope will keep getting funding to keep it in operation for years to come.

 I go there with my swimming buddy – as it’s great to swim in the wild with someone you like and it’s SAFER.

 The pool, looking like it does most days!
 Yes, that’s the Channel in the background and it’s not sunny – but hey it’s England – so get over it. (the white bits near the water’s edge are bare rock, not pollution!)

 It has a lovely beach and is a safe way for kids to experience swimming in the sea.
 Also, the rock pools on either side are great for watching all types of sea life.

 The benefits of sea swimming are only now being studied with any seriousness.
 For me, it is a ‘break’ from whatever has been with you before you swim.
 This comes from the shock of the cold water and then focusing on breathing.
 It’s active meditation- you can’t think of anything else when you are swimming in cold seawater except the rhythm of your breathing – which is a fundamental part of meditation.

-Go along and have fun but always do it in company as it’s so much safer.
+Go along and have fun but always do it with another swimmer as it’s so much safer.